bbbbdragon/python-pype-lang-3/README.md

 In addition, there are two types of objects, Getter and PypeVal.
 These override most operators so that they can be converted into fArgs.
 In the latest versions of this, you will not need to worry about these objects, since the compiler takes care of them.

+# Pype tuples and accums

+A pype tuple is a tuple at the end of a pype function.
+This tuple contains fArgs, which perform transforms on the accum.
+If the first element of the pype tuple is a native Python expression - a variable name, etc. - then this the accum for the second element of the pype tup;e.
+If the first element of the tuple is an fArg, then the accum is the first argument of the function.

+After the first element, the accum is the evaluation returned from the previous element.
 # fArgs

 Here we define the fArgs according to a grammar.
 We use the following notation: